mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name='a_iv'>Invocation</a>

-The MMGen wallet system is not a single program but a suite of lightweight commands run from the command line.
+The MMGen wallet system is not a single program but a suite of lightweight scripts run from the command line.
 MMGen’s commands all begin, not surprisingly, with `mmgen`.
-To see a list of available commands, type `mmgen` followed by the TAB key.
+To view all available commands, type `mmgen` followed by the TAB key.
 Every mmgen command has a help screen displaying detailed usage and options information.
 To view it, type the command name followed by `--help`.
 Note that most command options have long and short